Living with Leigh Syndrome

 19 February 2018

+Emily Eiffert never knew her little sister Amy, but that doesn't stop her from missing her.
 "When I talk about Amy it makes me want to cry," she says.
 "I feel sad that I'm here and she's not.
 Amy should be here with me."

 Amy died in 1999, two years before Emily was born.
-She was just 18 months old when she succumbed to what doctors at the time believed to be encephalitis, an inflammation of the brain that can be caused by viral infection.
+She was just 18 months old when she succumbed to what doctors at the time believed to be encephalitis, an inflammation of the brain that can be caused by a viral infection.
 It was only years later, when two-year-old Emily was rushed to hospital after having a seizure, that doctors began to look at the possibility of a genetic cause.

 "When Amy was sick there were no tests for mitochondrial disease and very little was known about it," says Emily's mum Alison.
 "We were told that the cause of her death wasn't anything hereditary."

 By the time Emily was in hospital there was a lot more information available about the condition.
 When neurologists compared Emily's brain scans to Amy's, they discovered tell-tale similarities.
+"That's when we became aware for the first time that it was a genetic illness," says Alison.

 A muscle biopsy revealed that Emily had Leigh Syndrome, a mitochondrial disorder that affects the brain.
 Life expectancy for children diagnosed with Leigh Syndrome usually exceeds no more than two or three years.